sainikhilp/Ames_Housing_SalePrice_Prediction/README.md

 The data was modified by dealing with the outliers, missing values and the categorical data.

-By using the ElasticNet regression model and using GridSearch approach, we got the final predicted values to be 10% off from the mean sales price.
+By using the ElasticNet regression model and using GridSearch approach, the final predicted values were found to be 10% off from the mean sales price.

 Final Conclusion:
 * 10% off is a reasonable error considering the real-estate price fluctuations.